khofstadter/CS220-AU-navigating-the-digital-world/tools.md

 ### Thoughts
 You can edit your files in both, you GitHub account via a browser or in VSC on your computer.
 The main advantages of using VSC are that
  - you can use VSC's extensions e.g. Spell Right (although in your own browser you could install browser extensions/plugins for this as well) or Foam that helps you organise your thoughts in a more creative, systematic way and
- - VSC's editor itself provides further clarity e.g. with colour syntax
+ - VSC's editor itself provides further clarity e.g. with colour syntax an other tools e.g. search and replace for repetitive amendments
  - Markdown All in One's Table of Content function
  - option to export in PDF (customizable style in CSS)
  - once you have more notes you can use Jekyll (a static website generator) to create a novel website from your thoughts, writings and assets (e.g. images)